jonathan-vallet/js13k-2025/POST_MORTEM.md

   → for a total of **24800 hand-designed tiles**.

 A huge thanks to [Lylouf](https://x.com/lylouf13) for creating all the pixel art assets and color palettes!

+## Feedback Analysis

+The game was very well received, placing **Witchcat** in **3rd place overall** in the [JS13K](https://js13kgames.com/) competition.
+Many players were impressed by the size of the world and especially the number of different assets.
+That was the core of my technical challenge, and I’m really proud of how it turned out.

+Everyone praised the **art direction**, **colors**, and **overall atmosphere** — Lylouf’s work was widely appreciated!

+The **sound changes across seasons** were also well received, even though it was just a small code tweak I discovered while experimenting with audio.
+Personally, I love those subtle immersive details — like when background music slightly muffles underwater, adding depth to the experience.

+The **level design** received a lot of positive feedback too.
+Thanks to early playtests, I could refine it beforehand — and that was my biggest concern.
+It’s not easy to balance puzzles that are accessible to casual players while still engaging for more experienced ones.

+The idea of using **signposts for hints** felt right to me, as it kept everything diegetic.
+However, feedback was mixed.
+Some players didn’t realize they could kill enemies with fireballs, even though there’s a sign early in the game and a mummy nearby that can’t hurt you — meant as a safe way to “practice” after destroying the first flowers.
+Maybe I should have forced that mummy into the main path to ensure players understood the mechanic.

+Similarly, some players thought there was **no way to locate the cats**, even though the signs were arranged in a circle and replaced by collected cats.
+Perhaps the signs’ design and interactivity weren’t obvious enough.
+I could have given them a solid black border to make them stand out — and match the destructible stone flowers’ outline (also interactive), a convention borrowed from the old Game Boy _Zelda_ titles.

+Only one person reported having **trouble finding their way** and asked for a minimap.
+The map wasn’t very large and was fairly linear, so I thought it wouldn’t be necessary — but I understand that some players enjoy having one for orientation.
+A potential confusion point is right after exiting the **Autumn Temple**, where you can backtrack (notably to find a cat), even though the main path continues left across the leaf-covered pits.
+I had placed signs showing the direction of the temples, but again, I don’t think many players paid attention to them.

+There were also **two comments about the seasonal stones**.
+That part had already been improved both visually and functionally: the animation makes it intuitive enough, and players naturally walk onto it and press the action button.
+A sign nearby also explains it, but again, signs were underused.
+From a level design perspective, I could have made a small dead end with the stone in the center, forcing the player to interact with it — but that would have slightly constrained the open-world layout.